+We are starting the BM#58 edition and for the first week, I will be sharing some Dry Vegetables.
+The need came up with we all cooked up thalis during September Mega BM and it felt like overload when we had to post about 10 plus recipes for the same day.
 Since many had leftover posts, I thought we could have this to ease everybody.
-For the day one, I have a stir saute from Gujarat for the Gujarati Thali.
+For day one, I have a stir saute from Gujarat for the Gujarati Thali.

-your regular potato fry, it still was different.
-Anyway I didn’t have qualms preparing it again on demand.
+Given that, this potato Stir fry was a hit.
+Though it's much the same as your regular potato fry, it still was different.
+Anyway, I didn't have qualms preparing it again on demand.

 Potato, cubed with skin on - 4 big